JoeBergin/Html-to-JSON-batch-converter/ReadMe.md

 <p>This script is a modificatiion of the one Ward Cunningham used to translate the patterns of practice files from XHTML to JSON. </p>

-<p>The script html-json.rb will translate a minimally processed set of text files into pages suitable for SFW as well as a summary (index) page.
+<p>The script html-json.rb will translate a minimally processed set of text files into pages suitable for SFW as well as create a summary (index) page.
 It requires properly formatted html input, but doesn't need much refinement.
 It processes paragraphs, preformatted text, and images.
 It will optionally tranform either bold or italic text into wiki links.
-So &lt;b>foo&lt;/b> becomes [[foo]], for example. </p>
+So &lt;b>foo&lt;/b> becomes [[foo]], for example.
+Wiki page titles are taken from filenames - see below.</p>

 <p> A correctly formatted &lt;pre> ...&lt;/pre> tag will be wrapped in a paragraph but otherwise preserved.
 Likewise headings will be preserved in the same way. </p>